Health Physicist Jobs in USA with Visa Sponsorship

 Do health physicists get approved for H-1B visas?

-Yes, health physicists have strong H-1B approval rates because the role clearly requires specialized scientific education and expertise.
+Yes, health physicists have strong H-1B visa approval rates because the role clearly requires specialized scientific education and expertise.
 The technical nature of radiation safety work, combined with degree requirements, makes it relatively straightforward to demonstrate specialty occupation status to USCIS.

 Can I get an EB-2 green card as a health physicist?